arangodb/docs-hugo/site/content/3.11/introduction/features/highlights-by-version.md

 menuTitle: Highlights by Version
 weight: 15
 description: >-
-  The most notable features in the Community and Enterprise Edition of ArangoDB, grouped by version
+  List of top features in Community and Enterprise Edition by release series
 archetype: default
 ---
+The most notable features in the Community and Enterprise Edition of ArangoDB, grouped by version
+{.lead}

 ## Version 3.11

 **All Editions**